nasa/cumulus-message-adapter-js/README.md

 ## Usage in Cumulus Deployments

-For documenation on how to utilize this package in a Cumulus Deployment, view the [Cumulus Workflow Documenation](https://nasa.github.io/cumulus/docs/workflows/input_output).
+For documentation on how to utilize this package in a Cumulus Deployment, view the [Cumulus Workflow Documenation](https://nasa.github.io/cumulus/docs/workflows/input_output).

 ## Environment variables

-There are two environment variables that can be used with this library.
-Both are rarely needed for most use cases:
+There are two environment variables that can be used with this library:

-- `CUMULUS_MESSAGE_ADAPTER_DISABLED=true`
+* `CUMULUS_MESSAGE_ADAPTER_DISABLED=true`
-  - Defaults to false.
+  * Defaults to false.
 This env var disables Cumulus Message Adapter.
 This can be used to turn off the message adapter for tasks that adapt the message on their own, or for testing.
-- `CUMULUS_MESSAGE_ADAPTER_DIR`
+* `CUMULUS_MESSAGE_ADAPTER_DIR`
-  - The default directory for Cumulus Message Adapter is the root directory of the lambda function.
-There are rare cases (see [cumulus-ecs-task](https://github.com/nasa/cumulus-ecs-task) for an example) where the adapter directory will be in a different location.
-This env var is unlikely to be useful for tasks, only for libraries that are working with Cumulus tasks at a higher level.
+  * The default directory for Cumulus Message Adapter is the root directory of the lambda function.

 ## Development